DMM TOC > 300 Commercial Flats > 320 Priority Mail|

-[1-26-14] For prices, see Notice 123—Price List.
-Commercial Plus prices are available to Priority Mail (including Critical Mail) customers who qualify for Commercial Base prices and whose cumulative account volume exceeds a combined total of 5,000 letter-size and flat-size pieces (including Flat Rate Envelopes, but not the Padded Flat Rate Envelope) or 50,000 total pieces (see 423) in the previous calendar year (except Priority Mail Open and Distribute) and who have a customer commitment agreement with USPS (New Priority Mail customers see 1.3.2), and are:
+[4-17-11] For prices, see Notice 123—Price List.
+Commercial plus prices are available to Priority Mail (including Critical Mail) customers who qualify for commercial base prices and whose cumulative account volume exceeds a combined total of 5,000 letter-size and flat-size pieces (including Flat Rate Envelopes, but not the Padded Flat Rate Envelope) or 75,000 total pieces (see 423) in the previous calendar year (except Priority Mail Open and Distribute) or who have a customer commitment agreement with USPS, and are:

 e.
 Customers using USPS-approved IBI postage meters that print the IBI with the appropriate price marking for commercial price items (see 302.3.1) and electronically transmit transactional data daily to USPS for all mailpieces and mail categories.

-Commercial Plus prices are available for new Priority Mail customers who have a customer commitment agreement with the USPS.
+[4-17-11] Commercial plus prices are available for new Priority Mail customers who have a customer commitment agreement with the USPS.
 Shippers must contact their account manager or the manager, Shipping Support, Shipping Services (see 608.8.0 for address) for additional information.

 a.
 Registered end-users of USPS-approved PC Postage products when using a qualifying shipping label managed by the PC Postage system used.